ewoks-kit/ewokscore/doc/reference/specs.rst

 A node executes whenever all its required inputs are available.
 Required inputs are *cached* and reused for all subsequent executions.

-Non-required inputs influence execution depending on when they arrive and their configuration.
+Optional inputs influence execution depending on when they arrive and their configuration.

 Before the first execution